yasin-arafat-05/machine_learning/note/136_time_serics_analysis/node.md

 <br>
 <br>

-**Time Serics Data:** Ovservations collected over a sequence of time intervals.
+**Time Series Data:** Ovservations collected over a sequence of time intervals.
 And this time inverval may be in daily, weekly, secons or monthly basis.
-For example: in the below image, there have an date that means it's a time serics data.
+For example: in the below image, there have an date that means it's a time series data.
 And time intervals:

 ![image](img/img01.png)

-Example of time serics data:
+Example of time series data:
 - Stock Price
 - Sales Data
 - Weather Data